Acaruso/dsp-stuff-win32/dsp-stuff-win32/notes/dsp-stuff-general-notes.md

     - `InputState`
     - root ugen
     - root ui elt
+    - is there some way to avoid passing so many deps into various constructors/functions?
+      - see mark seeman book
   - clean up composite ugens
     - are all of these necessary?
     - can some be consolidated?